CodeStitchOfficial/eleventy-plugin-minify/README.md

 # eleventy-plugin-files-minifier

+> [!NOTE]
+> This plugin is a continuation of [eleventy-plugin-files-minifier](https://github.com/benjaminrancourt/eleventy-plugin-files-minifier) by [Benjamin Rancourt](https://github.com/benjaminrancourt/).
+This repo was seemingly abandoned and left projects with an unresolvable npm vulnerability.
+All we've done is forked the repo, updated the dependencies, and maintained this repo going forward.
+All credit goes where it is due!

 This plugin allows you to automatically **minify** files when builting with **[Eleventy](https://www.11ty.dev/)**.
 It currently supports `css`, `html`, `json`, `xml`, `xsl` and `webmanifest` files.